 On May 4, 2017, Elise Stefanik voted on party lines in favor of repealing the Affordable Care Act and passing the House Republican-sponsored American Health Care Act of 2017.

-On December 19, 2017, Elise Stefanik voted against the Tax Cuts and Jobs Act, citing inadequate protection for the state and local tax deduction that many in her district rely on.
+On December 19, 2017, Elise Stefanik voted against the Tax Cuts and Jobs Act, citing inadequate protection for the state and local tax deduction.

-In 2017, Elise Stefanik co-sponsored the Preserving Employee Wellness Programs Act in the 115th Congress, legislation that would eliminate genetic privacy protections and allow companies to require employees to undergo genetic testing.
+In 2017, Stefanik co-sponsored the Preserving Employee Wellness Programs Act in the 115th Congress—legislation that, among other things, would eliminate the genetic privacy protections of the Genetic Information Nondiscrimination Act and allow companies to require employees to undergo genetic testing or risk paying a penalty of thousands of dollars, and let employers see that genetic and other health information.

-In early 2017, an analysis found Stefanik supported Trump's position in 77.7% of House votes from the 115th to the 117th Congress, leading her to be described as a Trump loyalist.
+In early 2017, an analysis by FiveThirtyEight found that Stefanik supported Donald Trump's position in 77.7% of House votes from the 115th to the 117th Congress.
+Stefanik has been described as a Trump loyalist.

-In September 2018, Elise Stefanik co-sponsored the Cyber Ready Workforce Act, legislation that would create a grant program within the Department of Labor to expand registered apprenticeships in cybersecurity.
+In September 2018, Stefanik, Seth Moulton and Dan Donovan co-sponsored the Cyber Ready Workforce Act advanced by Jacky Rosen.
+The legislation would create a grant program within the Department of Labor to "create, implement, and expand registered apprenticeships" in cybersecurity.

-In December 2018, Elise Stefanik and Matthew Manda moved to Schuylerville.
+In December 2018, Elise Stefanik and her husband, Matthew Manda, relocated to Schuylerville.

-In December 2018, Elise Stefanik announced she would leave the NRCC to create Elevate PAC (E-PAC), a "leadership PAC" dedicated to recruiting Republican women to run for office.
+In December 2018, Elise Stefanik announced she would leave the NRCC to create a "leadership PAC" dedicated to recruiting Republican women to run for office named Elevate PAC (E-PAC).

 On September 25, 2019, Elise Stefanik announced that she did not support the impeachment of President Trump.

-During the November 2019 hearings, Elise Stefanik emerged as a key defender of President Trump, leading to a controversy where she accused Adam Schiff of preventing Republican committee members from questioning witnesses.
+During the November 2019 hearings, in which Congress gathered evidence and heard witness testimony in relation to the impeachment inquiry, Elise Stefanik emerged as a key defender of Trump.
+During a November 15 hearing, she accused Adam Schiff of preventing Republican committee members from controlling their time to question witnesses.

-In 2019, Elise Stefanik strongly opposed the first impeachment of President Donald Trump, which stemmed from the Trump-Ukraine scandal.
+In 2019, Elise Stefanik strongly opposed the first impeachment of Donald Trump.

-In 2019, during the first session of the 115th United States Congress, Elise Stefanik was ranked by the Bipartisan Index as the 19th-most bipartisan House member.
+In 2019, Elise Stefanik was ranked by the Bipartisan Index as the 19th-most bipartisan House member during the first session of the 115th United States Congress.

-In December 2020, Elise Stefanik supported the lawsuit Texas v.
-Pennsylvania, attempting to reverse Trump's loss by petitioning the U.S. Supreme Court to reject certified results in key states, after Joe Biden won the 2020 presidential election and Trump refused to concede while making false claims of fraud.
+In December 2020, Stefanik supported the lawsuit Texas v.
+Pennsylvania, an attempt to reverse Trump's loss by petitioning the U.S. Supreme Court to reject certified results in Michigan, Pennsylvania, Wisconsin and Georgia.

 In 2020, Elise Stefanik backed Trump's attempts to overturn the 2020 United States presidential election.